Paraglider in sustained glide above Montenegro, contrasting scenic flight with skydiving and parachute-jumping free-fall intensity

 • a memory shaped by atmosphere, view, and place feeling

-Choose parachute jumping if you want:
+Choose skydiving or parachute jumping if you want:

 • the psychological edge of the jump itself